John Bennet (archaeologist)

-Donald John Logan Bennet, FSA (born 1957), known as John Bennet, is a British archaeologist, classicist, and academic, who specialises in the Aegean civilisations.
-He has been Professor of Aegean Archaeology at the University of Sheffield since 2004, and Director of the British School at Athens since 2015.
+Donald John Logan Bennet, FSA (born 4 June 1957), known as John Bennet, is a British archaeologist, classicist, and academic, who specialises in the Aegean civilisations.
+He was Professor of Aegean Archaeology at the University of Sheffield from 2004 until his retirement in 2024, and was Director of the British School at Athens from 2015 to 2022.
 He previously taught at the University of Cambridge, the University of Wisconsin–Madison and the University of Oxford.

 Early life and education

 Bennet was born in Singapore and was brought up in Yorkshire, England.
-He studied the Classical Tripos at the University of Cambridge, graduating with a first class Bachelor of Arts (BA) degree in 1980.
+He attended Bradford Grammar School before studying the Classical Tripos at Sidney Sussex College, Cambridge, graduating with a first class Bachelor of Arts (BA) degree in 1980.
 He remained at Cambridge to undertake postgraduate research on "The administrative organization of Late Minoan II–IIIB Crete based on archaeological and textual (Linear B) evidence": his supervisor was John F. Cherry.
 He completed his Doctor of Philosophy (PhD) degree in 1986.

 Academic career

-Bennet began his academic career as a Junior Research Fellow at Sidney Sussex College, Cambridge from 1983 to 1986.
+Bennet began his academic career as a junior research fellow at Sidney Sussex College from 1983 to 1986.
 In 1986, after completing his doctorate, he moved to the United States and joined the Department of Classics of the University of Wisconsin–Madison in Madison, Wisconsin.
-He was a Visiting assistant professor of Classics for the first year, an Assistant Professor of Classics from 1987 to 1991, and achieved tenure as an Associate Professor of Classics from 1991 to 1995.
-In 1995, he was appointed a professor of Classics.
+He was a Visiting assistant professor of Classics for the first year, an assistant professor of classics from 1987 to 1991, and achieved tenure as an associate professor of Classics from 1991 to 1995.
+In 1995, he was appointed a professor of classics.

 In 1998, Bennet returned to England and joined the University of Oxford as the Sinclair & Rachel Hood Lecturer in Aegean Prehistory.
 The lectureship was attached to Keble College, Oxford, and so he was elected a Fellow of the college upon taking up the appointment.
 In April 2004, he gave the Marett Memorial Lecture at Exeter College, Oxford; this lecture was titled "Archaeologies of Homer".

 In January 2004, Bennet was appointed Professor of Aegean Archaeology at the University of Sheffield.
 He has served as Director of the Sheffield Centre for Aegean Archaeology since 2004, and was Head of Department of Archaeology between 2006 and 2010.
-On 1 October 2015, he was appointed the Director of the British School at Athens, in succession to Catherine Morgan.
-In addition to directing the School's operation in Greece, he is also co-editor of the BSA Annual and Editor of its publication series.
+He served as Director of the British School at Athens from October 2015 to September 2022, returning thereafter to Sheffield.
+In addition to directing the School's operation in Greece, he was also co-editor of the BSA Annual and Editor of its publication series.